mike99mac/minimy-mike99mac/gcode/README.md

 | Side fronts and backs     | 4   | 11.875" |
 | Front and back L moldings | 4   | > 20" cut each to size after assembly |

-TODO - get cross section drawings of "double-dado" and L molding
+TODO - get cross section drawings of "double-dado" and the "L molding".

 ### Components
 Following are the components needed.